 Plants in pretty plant pots and are a great way to add character and comfort to a home without a huge price tag, says Gatts.
 “You can use them for symmetry by flanking a fireplace or a piece of furniture, or you can do little bunches or gatherings of them in corners to add height and warmth,” she says.
 An added bonus?
 They clean the air, calm the senses, and create a little lush environment indoors.

 Don’t Forget That Final Layer of You

 Since home is where the heart is, the coziest spaces are filled with pieces of yourself.
-"Accessorizing and that last layer can be the best way to tell your personal story,” says Kellie Sirna, the CoFounder and Principal of Studio 11 Design.
+"Accessorizing and that last layer can be the best way to tell your personal story,” says Kellie Sirna, the CoFounder of Studio 11 Design.
 She suggests finding pieces and accents that are local to nostalgic places or collecting art and trinkets from the places you visit can give the room the personalized feel you are looking for.